-One of the most important aspects of tortoise care is proper diet; therefore, please follow these guidelines to ensure the health and longevity of your tortoise.
-For a complete list of foods to provide and to avoid for a captive tortoise.
-Tortoises will accept many foods that are not good for them and may appear completely healthy for years on a poor diet.
-In reality, poor diets, such as those that are rich in sugars (including fruits), protein, or animal fats will impair organ function and may result in the eventual death of your tortoise.
-Please do not make the mistake of viewing a tortoise as if it were a child or typical pet.
-They are reptiles with specific diet needs, outlined below.
+Many tortoises will eat foods that are not part of a healthy diet.
+They may even appear completely healthy for years on a poor diet.
+In reality, poor diets, such as those that are rich in sugars (including fruits), protein or animal fats will impair organ function and may result in the eventual death of your tortoise.

 Foods should be served on a dish or feeding platform to prevent ingestion of gravel or sand, which can cause gastrointestinal irritation or impaction.

 Desert tortoises are completely herbivorous, eating on a wide variety of plants in the wild.
 Likewise, in captivity, the best diet is one that provides a variety of foods to meet its nutritional needs.
 Ideally a captive tortoise should be allowed to graze on grasses, leafy plants and flowers.

 Grass can contribute a significant portion to your tortoise’s diet if you establish a patch large enough for it to browse (at least 6 feet by 6 feet.

 Other plants that you can establish in your yard that provide a varied diet include native grasses, dichondra, filaree (heronbill), spurge, dandelion, hibiscus, wild grape, mulberry and wildflowers such as globemallow.
 Your tortoise will enjoy the leaves, stems, and flowers of these plants.